itsays-zqc/my-website/docs/examples/Active_Device/index.md

         os.makedirs(plot_path)
 ```

-Call the `pd_project` function defined earlier to create a new project `pj`. `simu_name` is set in the general parameters. `time_str` is the time stamp of when the function started running and is added to the project name, to make the project name different for each simulation and the simulation results not overwritten by each other.
+Call the `pd_project` function defined earlier to create a new project `pj`. `simu_name` is set in the general parameters. `time_str` is the time stamp when the function started running and is added to the project name, to make the project name unique for each simulation and the simulation results not overwritten by each other.

 `plot_path` will be set to the save path of the result extraction.
 Here, it is set to the 'plots' folder located in the same directory as this script.
 If the path doesn't exist, `os.makedirs()` should be called to create it.